 Data That We Collect From You

-When you request services, make a donation, become a supporter, request Grant Funding from the Fund or otherwise provide us with your personal details (such as your name, contact details, e-mail address etc); and from your usage of the Digital Xtra Fund website and any other information you post on the Digital Xtra Fund website, e-mail or otherwise send to us.
+We collect personal data when you request services, make a donation, become a partner or supporter, request grant funding from the Fund or otherwise provide us with your personal details (such as your name, e-mail address, phone number, etc); and from your usage of the Digital Xtra Fund website and any other information you may post on the Digital Xtra Fund website, e-mail, or otherwise send to us.

 We only collect the personal information that is necessary to meet our business needs and to provide you with the services you have requested.

 Use Of Your Data

 To enable us to supply you with the goods, services and information which you have requested;

 To analyse the information we collect so that we can administer, support and improve and develop our business and services we offer; and

 To contact you in order to send you details of our goods, services, or other information which may be of interest to you.

 We may contact you by post, telephone, or e-mail.
 If you change your mind about being contacted in the future by any of these means then please let us know.

 Applications will be made available to internal and external parties for the purposes of assessment.
 No personal information or data will be shared outwith the assessment process without prior consent.